32bitkid/refactorman.com/source/_drafts/css-pseudo-elements.md

-title: Using `::before` and `::after` elements
-subtitle: Shit I Didn't Know...
+title: 'Fun with pseudo-elements'
+tags:
-tags: css shit-i-didnt-know
+  - css
-format: md
-published: no
-content: >
+---

 I've known for quite a while that, you could inject content into HTML elements using CSS pseudo-elements &ndash; `::before` and